 Cumberland ranked fourth in the nation in rushing offense per game (269.7) and fifth in total rushing offense (2,967 yards) in 2012.
 The Phoenix averaged 31.0 points per outing and running back Lemeco Miller broke single-season school records for total touchdowns (21) and rushing touchdowns (19) while earning Mid-South Conference Offensive Player of the Year honors.

-As part of his special teams duties, CU ranked fifth nationally in punt return yards per attempt (15.7) in 2014 and 17th in kickoff yards per attempt (22.3) in 2013.
+As part of his special teams duties, CU ranked fifth nationally in punt return yards per attempt (15.7) in 2014 and 17th in kickoff return yards per attempt (22.3) in 2013.

 Luce spent two years as a graduate assistant at Cumberland in 2004-05, coaching defense his first season and developing weekly scouting reports as well as handling both the offensive and defensive scout teams.
 He was responsible for running backs during his second season along with special teams and helped recruit southeast Tennessee and Florida.
 He also handled video editing for the offense and defense.
 He spent the spring of 2006 at Cumberland finishing his master's with former head coach Dewayne Alexander.

 Luce then spent two seasons at Colorado College in Colorado Springs, Colo., coaching running backs and signaling plays in a no-huddle offense for the Tigers.
 He contributed to the development, implementation and strategy for weekly game plans and handled recruiting responsibilities in the states of Florida, Ohio, Arizona, California, Oregon and Washington.
 He also handled video editing for the offense, defense and special teams as well and one player was voted First Team All-Southern Collegiate Athletic Conference.